kaumnen/breakout-retro/README.md

 > [!IMPORTANT]
-> Everything in this repo has been vibe-coded!
-Check out blog post linked above to learn more!
+> This repository has been vibe-coded!
+See the linked blog post to learn more.
 Breakout game available at: https://breakout.kaumnen.com/

 # Breakout Retro